-We have all been horrified by recent news reports detailing the inhumane separation of children from their parents at the U.S. southern border.
+We have all been horrified by recent news reports detailing the inhumane treatment of migrants at detention centers and along the Mexican Border.

 What does all this mean?
 People of faith still have work to do!